-Italy (nearly) enacts new Digital Nomad Work Visa
+Italy enacts new Digital Nomad Work Visa

-Italy has introduced new rules to allow non-EU citizens who are “digital nomads” entry into Italy to live and work remotely.
+Italy has introduced new rules to allow certain non-EU citizens who are “digital nomads” entry into Italy to live and work remotely.

 An amendment to the Law converting Decree-Law n.
 4/2022 (Sostegni ter) legally defines who is to be considered a digital nomad as a worker from a country outside the European Union who perform “highly professional and digital” tasks.